 A number of species were placed in this genus provisionally by Fletcher & Coppins (2009), which do not conform to the generic description given above but lacked more appropriate generic placements.
 These taxonomic shortcomings are still unresolved for several of them and are retained here pending further research, but are listed separately in the descriptions below.
 Several others, including Catillaria aphana, C. modesta, C. picila and C. scotinodes, have affinities with Toninia (Reese Naesborg et al. 2007, Kistenich et al. 2018), and all apart from C. picila were included in the treatment of the Ramalinaceae (Cannon et al. 2021).
-Of those retained here provisionally, C. contristans was found by Kistenich et al. (2018) to have a high degree of similarity with species of Brianaria, Micarea, Psora and Sphaerophorus, and C. minuta shares some characteristics with Catinaria.
+C. contristans was found by Kistenich et al. (2018) to have a high degree of similarity with species of Brianaria, Micarea, Psora and Sphaerophorus, and it was transferred to the Sphaerophoraceae as Gilbertaria contristans (Nyl.)
+M. Svensson & Fryday by Svensson & Fryday (2022).
+C. minuta shares some characteristics with Catinaria.
 C. alba has been transferred to Biatora (as B. veteranorum).